StevenWu1999/KNEC/README.md

 We get filters' data from http://svo2.cab.inta-csic.es/svo/theory/fps/index.php?mode=browse&gname=SLOAN&asttype=   The distance between kilonova event and observer is 40 Mpc, the same as GW170817 event.

 The very early light curves (<0.01day) may be unreliable because of lack of resolution at the outer boundary.
 Late time light curves (>10day) may also be unreliable due to deviation from black body models.

+### 5. Data analysis

+plot.ipynb provides an example to read some of the data.
+One of the confusing file is the multicolor light curves, i.e. Magnitude_KNEC.dat.
+At each output time I split the data into two lines.
+The first line is time and Gemini band magnitudes, and the second line is the CTIO band magnitudes:

+ time[s]  Gemini_u_g_r_i_z  Gemini_J_H_Ks                                                                                                                                                                 CTIO_B_V_R_I_J_H_K  CTIO_u_g_r_i_z_Y

+The multicolor light curves turned out to be related to initial Ye at luminosity shell, so in some cases I plot them together.